whl1729/note/computer/cpp/primer/18_tools_for_large_programs.md

 9. Virtual derivation affects the classes that subsequently derive from a class with a virtual base; it doesn’t affect the derived class itself.

-10. We specify that a base class is virtual by including the keyword virtual in the derivation list.
+10. We specify that a base class is virtual by ***including the keyword virtual in the derivation list***.
 The order of the keywords public and virtual is not significant.

 11. If a member from the virtual base is overridden along only one derivation path, then that overridden member can still be accessed directly.
 If the member is overridden by more than one base, then the derived class generally must define its own version as well.

 12. In a virtual derivation, the virtual base is initialized by the most derived constructor.

-13. Virtual base classes are always constructed prior to nonvirtual base classes regardless of where they appear in the inheritance hierarchy.
-Once the virtual base subparts of the object are constructed, the direct base subparts are constructed in the order in which they appear in the derivation list.
+13. ***Virtual base classes are always constructed prior to nonvirtual base classes regardless of where they appear in the inheritance hierarchy.*** Once the virtual base subparts of the object are constructed, the direct base subparts are constructed in the order in which they appear in the derivation list.

-14. Constructor and Destructor Order for Virtual Inheritance
+14. ***Constructor and Destructor Order for Virtual Inheritance***
     - A class can have more than one virtual base class.
 In that case, the virtual subobjects are constructed in left-to-right order as they appear in the derivation list.
     - The same order is used in the synthesized copy and move constructors, and members are assigned in this order in the synthesized assignment operators.
     - As usual, an object is destroyed in reverse order from which it was constructed.